 The International Student Barometer (ISB) is an International benchmarking survey of international onshore students conducted by I-Graduate.

-The University Experience Survey (UES) focuses on aspects of the student experience that are measurable, linked with learning and development outcomes, and for which universities can reasonably be assumed to have responsibility.
+The Student Experience Survey (SES), formally known as University Experience Survey (UES), focuses on aspects of the student experience that are measurable, linked with learning and development outcomes, and for which universities can reasonably be assumed to have responsibility.
 This survey is run on behalf of the Federal Government.